 Robert has an MA (joint honours in modern history and modern languages) from Oxford University.
 In addition to his position as a trustee of Ormiston Families he is a school governor.

 Brian is a portfolio non executive director and consultant, following a career in local and regional government.
 He was the Chief Executive of 2 Scottish local authorities and the East of England Regional Assembly.
 He has experience as a non executive director of an NHS Foundation Trust, a non executive director of a major housing association group, other charity trustee roles and planning consultancy.

 In addition to his Ormiston Families roles his current portfolio includes chairing the Sizewell C Community Forum, sitting on the HS2 Phase 2 Need to Sell Scheme Panel and as a main Board member of Clarion Housing Group, and its subsidiary Housing Association.

-Peter Murray OBE is the founder of Ormiston , who wanted to keep the memory of his sister, Fiona Ormiston Murray, alive after her tragic death in 1969.
+Peter Murray OBE is the founder of Ormiston Families, who wanted to keep the memory of his sister, Fiona Ormiston Murray, alive after her tragic death in 1969.
 Peter has worked tirelessly with young people and families across the East of England, having been involved in a diverse range of voluntary and charity-based organisations.
-Peter’s knowledge of the voluntary sector, strategic planning and financial management, have been a real boon for us.
+Peter’s knowledge of the voluntary sector, strategic planning and financial management, have been a real benefit for us.

 James has worked as a management consultant in the private, public and voluntary sectors, helping organisations to grow sustainably over the medium to long term.
 He has helped charities for over seven years in the fields of strategic development, partnership setup, support function reviews and innovative use of premises.
 Currently, he is also a part-time employee at Ormiston Trust.